-Pulverizers quickly fragment hard frozen tissue samples into pieces the size of grains of sand or smaller.
-The benefit is rapid cell lysis in lytic solutions or by mechanical homogenizers.
-For difficult tissues such as tendon, skin, and tumors it is often an essential step (see https://www.invitrogen.com/site/us/en/home/References/Ambion-Tech-Support/rna-isolation/tech-notes/isolation-of-total-rna-from-difficult-tissues.html).
+The BioPulverizer quickly fragments hard frozen tissue samples into tiny pieces the size of grains of sand or course powder.
+The primary benefit of pulverizing pieces of tissue is to optimize subsequent rapid and complete cell lysis using lytic solutions or mechanical homogenizers.
+For difficult tissues such as tendon, skin, and tumors it is an essential step (see https://www.invitrogen.com/site/us/en/home/References/Ambion-Tech-Support/rna-isolation/tech-notes/isolation-of-total-rna-from-difficult-tissues.html).

-There are four different hand-operated BioPulverizer for quickly pulverizing 10 mg to 10 g of frozen tissue.
+There are four different hand-operated BioPulverizers for quickly pulverizing 10 mg to 10 g of frozen tissue.

 Cat.
 No. 59012N, BioPulverizer, capacity 10-100mg